ArchieDxncan/MinecraftConsoles/README.md

 It is primarily used for:

-- Testing new features.
+- Implementing new features.
 - Integrating and adapting code from other projects.
-- Merging upstream pull requests that have not yet been officially merged.
+- Merging useful upstream pull requests that have not yet been merged.

 ---

 ## 📌 Information

-Build instructions and setup are **not included here**.
+- Build instructions and setup are **not included here**.
+- Support will not be given for forks of this project.
-Please refer to the original projects listed below for documentation.
+- Please refer to the original projects listed below for documentation & instructions.

+---

+## ✨ Additions

+The following features have been added by me:

+- (TU43) Beetroot, Beetroot Seeds, Beetroot Soup.
+- Adapted/Continued hugozz26's implementation of UWP support.
+- Reimplementation of Leaderboards using PlayFab Leaderboards.
+- Implementation of world broadcasting using PlayFab lobbies that only displays worlds from PlayFab friends.
+- Fully featured account manager that allows you to add friends via username and authenticates using your uid.

 ---